ndean06/Microsoft-30Day-SOC-Challenge/README.md

 | Execution         | User Execution | T1204 |
 | Defense Evasion   | Valid Accounts | T1078 |

-Recommendations
+## Recommendations

-Implement and enforce account lockout policy for failed login thresholds.
+1. Implement and enforce account lockout policy for failed login thresholds.

-Require Multi-Factor Authentication (MFA) for all privileged and remote accounts.
+2. Require Multi-Factor Authentication (MFA) for all privileged and remote accounts.

-Audit RDP and administrative access to validate legitimate use.
+3. Audit RDP and administrative access to validate legitimate use.

-Monitor for continued failed logon spikes and create dynamic alerts for Event ID 4625.
+4. Monitor for continued failed logon spikes and create dynamic alerts for Event ID 4625.

-Restrict RDP exposure to internal networks only.
+5. Restrict RDP exposure to internal networks only.

 ## 🪞 Reflection
-This exercise improved my ability to filter and interpret authentication data using KQL.
-I learned how to pivot between account-level and host-level data to identify potential attack patterns and brute-force activity.
+This incident reinforced my understanding of how failed logon patterns can signal early-stage brute-force attacks.
+Correlating Event IDs 4625 and 4624 helped confirm that no compromise occurred, while visualizing the data clarified attack timing and scope.
+Going forward, I plan to develop automated Sentinel rules and playbooks to detect similar behavior proactively.

 ## 📂 Repository Layout
 ```text